danilkiff/pq3.ru/content/why.md

 This blog wasn’t born as a writing experiment or a showcase — it emerged as an interface to thinking.

-I’m an R&D Engineering & Infrastructure Lead on a trajectory toward a CTO role.
+I’m an R&D Engineering & Infrastructure Lead.
 Along the way, I’ve learned something critical: engineering leadership isn’t primarily about scaling teams, systems, or delivery.
 It’s about scaling **reasoning**.

 This blog is not a journal, a portfolio, or a garden of half-thoughts.
 It’s an **externalized thinking system** — a living graph of architectural decisions, trade-off models, and cultural reflections.